Error-tolerant quantum convolutional neural networks for symmetry-protected topological phases: Backpropagation of products ( ) of Pauli strings through the QCNN circuit

 \section{Backpropagation of products (\ref{eq:gg}) of Pauli strings through the QCNN circuit}

-Here we discuss the backpropagation of products $H^{(f)}_{jk}$ of Pauli strings defined in Eq.~(\ref{eq:gg}) through the QCNN circuit.
+In this appendix, we discuss the backpropagation of products $H^{(f)}_{jk}$ of Pauli strings defined in Eq.~(\ref{eq:gg}) through the QCNN circuit.
 We show that the product $H^{(f)}_{jk}$ recursively appears at every layer $f< d-2$ of the QCNN.
 We also derive Eq.~\eqref{eq:gg0} describing the backpropagation of the product $H^{(2)}_{jk}$ through the first $X$-error correcting layer $\widetilde{\textrm{QEC}}^X_1$ and the disentangling unitary $U_N^{\dagger}$.

 Following the recursion relations \eqref{eq:lo}, \eqref{eq:ro}, \eqref{eq:le} and \eqref{eq:re}, the Pauli strings $\mathcal{L}^{(f)}_j$ and $\mathcal{R}^{(f)}_k $ in the product $H^{(f)}_{jk}$ for $f$ being odd can be explicitly expressed as